Exploring the limits of no backward in time signalling: Indefinite relative timing

 \subsection{Classical polytope}

+We are now interested once again in identifying the subset of the NBTS polytope which can be generated in a classical world, i.e.~ where both the systems and the time-ordering are entirely classical, which will allow us to identify those correlations which are non-classical.

-Classical physics obeys the principle of NBTS, but also imposes supplementary constraints.
-In any run of the experiment the time ordering between Alice and Bob is well defined.
+Classically, in any run of the experiment the time ordering between Alice and Bob is well defined.
 There are three possibilities --- either Alice's actions occur entirely before Bob's, which we denote $A \rightarrow B$, Bob's actions occur entirely before Alice's, $A \leftarrow B$, or their actions overlap in time, $A|B$.
-However, we might imagine that the time ordering is chosen at random in each run, and is unknown to Alice and Bob.
+Crucially, as we are now considering indefinite relative timing, we imagine that the time ordering is chosen at random in each run, and is unknown to Alice and Bob.

-In the first case, in which Alice's actions occur entirely before Bob's, a classical system could pass through Alice's lab then enter Bob's lab (see Fig.~\ref{f:classical}).
-This could carry information about $a$ and $x$, hence Bob's outcome $b$ can depend on these variables.
-The achievable probability distributions via this time ordering are therefore \beq p^{A \rightarrow B} (a,b|x,y)= p_A(a) p_B(b|a,x). \eeq where $p_A(a)$ and $p_B(b|a,x)$ are arbitrary probability distributions.
-Similarly, when Bob's actions occur before Alice, we obtain \beq p^{A \leftarrow B} (a,b|x,y)= p'_A(a| b,y) p'_B(b). \eeq Finally, when their actions overlap in time, both outcomes $a$ and $b$ must be given before $x$ and $y$ are known, hence \beq p^{A | B} (a,b|x,y)= p_{AB} (a,b). \eeq However, note that the situation $A|B$ is strictly weaker than the other two cases, as the outputs are independent of the inputs.
+In the first case, in which Alice's actions occur entirely before Bob's, the situation is identical to the definite relative timing of Sec.~\ref{sec:classical}, and hence the most general distributions are of the form \beq p^{A \rightarrow B} (a,b|x,y)= p_A(a) p_B(b|a,x). \eeq where $p_A(a)$ and $p_B(b|a,x)$ are arbitrary probability distributions.
+Similarly, when Bob's actions occur before Alice, we obtain \beq p^{A \leftarrow B} (a,b|x,y)= p'_A(a| b,y) p'_B(b). \eeq Finally, when their actions overlap in time, we have as before \beq p^{A | B} (a,b|x,y)= p_{AB}(a,b) \eeq However, note that the situation $A|B$ is strictly weaker than the other two cases, as the outputs are independent of the inputs.
 Any correlations of this form could be generated by either of the other two cases and can be absorbed into them without loss of generality.
-All classically achievable probability distributions can therefore be written as \beq p(a,b|x,y)=q p_A(a) p_B(b|a,x) + (1-q) p'_A(a| b,y) p'_B(b) \eeq where $q\in[0,1]$ denotes the probability of the time-ordering $A \rightarrow B$, and $p_A(a), p_B(b|a,x), p'_A(a| b,x) $ and $p'_B(b)$ are valid probability distributions.
-Such probability distributions define the `classical polytope' for a given number of inputs and outputs.
+All classically achievable probability distributions can therefore be written as